 What is Wordle?
 How to play Wordle, game rules, why it’s so popular and five letter words with most vowels to try

+What is Wordle?
+How to play Wordle, game rules, why it’s so popular and 5 letter words with most vowels to try

-Here’s everything you need to know about the popular online game Wordle – including rules, how to play, why it’s so popular and the best Wordle words to try
+Here’s everything you need to know about the popular word game Wordle – including rules, where to play, why it’s so popular and the best Wordle words to try

 Word guessing web game Wordle has taken on a life of its own since it began to boom in November and December, with millions of people around the world now thought to be enjoying the simple yet frustrating daily word puzzle game created by an American software engineer as a way to pass time during the pandemic.